 NEED HELP NOW?
 I accept private clients internationally and work by phone, fax, mail and email.
 If you need personal help with any health issue, including support when undergoing traditional medical treatments, download the information and forms packet as an Adobe fillable forms file.
 You ll need the free Adobe Reader™ to fill in the forms.
 To fill, just click on typewriter at the top in Adobe Reader 9, place your cursor and begin typing.
 Use X to mark optional choices.
 Do print a copy for your records.
 You may email, print and send, or print and fax the finished forms.

-If you prefer, call my home office, and leave your name, address, zip and phone number.
+If you prefer, email your information request (see link below) or call my home office, and leave your name, address, zip and phone number.
 Speak slowly and clearly, spell any words likely to be mistaken on a message machine.
 I will e-mail (preferred and fast), fax, or mail you an information packet, no obligation, containing forms and a clear explanation of what I offer and what it costs.
 As stated I work by phone, fax, mail and email.
 I do not see clients in person.
-I do not sell ANY products.
+I do not sell ANY products though I do sell educational materials.
 I offer personal support and intensive education, to enable you to care for yourself (and for your family).If you email or call with personal health information and questions and are not a client I will not be able to respond due to time constraints and other complicating legal and medical issues.
 Please request the Information packet which contains the information and forms needed to decide if you would like to consult with me to begin the process.
 The packet explains what I do and contains the forms needed to begin your consult.
 There is no obligation when requesting this information.
 Download here.

 As a researcher I need to keep and later resource my email correspondence.
 After looking at many different archiving and search programs I found one that does it all, easily and accurately.
 The very best program available for both archiving and quickly accessing both emails and attachments is MailStore from deepinvent and the great news is that the Home version 4 for personal use is completely free.
 The extended versions, server and client, are exceptionally well designed and reasonably priced.
 Whether you are an institution, business, or home user you will not be disappointed in this great resource.
 Do check it out.
 Visit the MailStore site today.